logo

 Exercise Ball

-Sitting or gently bouncing on an exercise ball during labour helps relieve pressure, encourages better posture, and supports a comfortable labour position.
+Sitting or gently bouncing on an exercise ball during labour helps relieve pressure, encourages better posture, and supports a comfortable position.

 Music